kubernetes-sigs/azurefile-csi-driver/docs/workload-identity-static-pv-mount.md

 # workload identity support on static provisioning
  - supported from v1.30.1 (from AKS 1.29 with `tokenRequests` field support in `CSIDriver`)

-The feature is intended for SMB mount and is not supported for NFS mount since NFS mount does not need credentials.
-Each pod has its own standalone SMB mount, but if multiple pods are present on a single node, it may lead to performance problems.
+The feature is not supported for NFS mount since NFS mount does not need credentials.
+Multiple pods cannot share the same persistent volume mount on the node, every pod would have its own standalone blobfuse mount.

 ## Prerequisites
 ### 1. Create a cluster with oidc-issuer enabled and get the credential